Connect with others who understand.

 Powered By

 Triple-negative breast cancer (TNBC) is a fast-growing cancer that requires aggressive treatment.
-The term “triple-negative” means that the breast cancer cells don’t contain three particular proteins that are often found in other types of breast cancer.
+The term “triple-negative” means that the breast cancer cells don’t contain three proteins found in different types of breast cancer.

-About 170,000 people are diagnosed with TNBC throughout the world each year.
+About 200,000 people are diagnosed with TNBC throughout the world each year.
 Out of all breast cancer cases, around 10 percent to 15 percent are triple-negative.
-Researchers have found that women who are younger than 40, Black, or Hispanic have a higher risk of developing TNBC.
+The journal Cancer Epidemiology, Biomarkers & Prevention reports that women who are younger than 40, Black, or Hispanic have a higher risk of developing TNBC.

-Doctors may also categorize breast cancer by molecular subtype.
-The molecular subtype refers to proteins that are found inside or on the outside of cancer cells.
+Doctors may categorize breast cancer by subtype based on the proteins found inside or on the outside of cancer cells.
 These proteins receive messages from other parts of the body and tell the cell when to grow and what to do.
-There are three main proteins that doctors look for when determining the molecular subtype:
+There are three main proteins that doctors look for:

 • Estrogen receptor (ER)